nextgis/docs_ngweb/source/feature_table.rst

    Opening a Web Map from the resouce page

 A Web Map will be opened with a layer tree (left) and a map (right).
-To view a feature table select the required layer in layer tree and then select "Feature table" command in the Layer drop down menu at the top of layer tree :numref:`admin_map_and_tree_layers_upload`:
+To view a feature table select the required layer in layer tree and then select "Feature table" command in the Layer drop down menu at the top of layer tree :numref:`map_and_tree_layers_pic`:

 .. figure:: _static/map_and_tree_layers_eng_3.png
-   :name: admin_map_and_tree_layers_upload
+   :name: map_and_tree_layers_pic
    :align: center
    :width: 20cm